3 minute read

 Access inherited through shared folders

-You can also get a full overview of the files and subfolders the shared folder contains by finding it in the list, clicking the three dots and selecting Go to folder.
+Note that inherited access may go several folders deep.
+If you want an overview of the files and subfolders the shared folder contains, you can find the folder in the list, click the three dots and select Go to folder.

+Some external users may have access to a file/folder because they are members of the shared drive.
 If a shared drive has members that are external, the drive will be marked with a red exclamation point icon.
-If you click the icon, you can see who the externals are and their role on it.

 Comments